-- 2.1 As members of a Christian academic community, DCC students should apply themselves to their studies in ways that glorify the LORD who gave them their gifts, talents, and abilities.
+2.1 As members of a Christian academic community, DCC students should apply themselves to their studies in ways that glorify the LORD who gave them their gifts, talents, and abilities.
 Their conduct and study should exhibit respect and integrity.
 Each student is expected to attend every class session for all courses.
 Take care of personal needs before class.
 Avoid leaving class before it is over.
 Remember the purpose of the class.
 Be Punctual.
 Be prepared.
+Participate.

-Participate. - 2.2 Respect for Persons Students should respect their professors and the college administration, staff, and fellow students.
+2.2 Respect for Persons Students should respect their professors and the college administration, staff, and fellow students.
 Address and refer to faculty and staff members in the way each person requests.
 All people should be addressed with respect and love.
 There is no place inside or outside the classroom for vulgar or unkind speech.
-DCC students also should show respect for persons by respecting the personal property of fellow students, faculty, administration, and staff. - 2.3 Respect for College Classrooms Students must respect the facilities provided for their education.
+DCC students also should show respect for persons by respecting the personal property of fellow students, faculty, administration, and staff.

+2.3 Respect for College Classrooms Students must respect the facilities provided for their education.
 Food and drink are not permitted in the chapel or library.
 Drinks are permitted in the classroom in spill-proof containers.
 Professors may permit some food items in a room or revoke any permission for food and drink.
-Classrooms should be left in proper order and arranged as determined by Academic Affairs. - Academic Integrity Students are expected to do their own work.
+Classrooms should be left in proper order and arranged as determined by Academic Affairs.

+2.4 Academic Integrity Students are expected to do their own work.
 While a teacher may occasionally encourage group participation in a project, students should do their own work on class assignments, tests, and exams.
-Academic Dishonesty (cheating) will be reported to the Academic Office who will notify the Dean of Students.
+Academic Dishonesty (cheating) will not be tolerated.
+Academic Dishonesty (cheating) will be reported to the Academic Office who will notify the Assistant Academic Dean.
 In some instances, the faculty and the Ethical Conduct Committee may be notified as well.
 The penalty for academic dishonesty may vary, depending on the student's intent and history.
 The student may be required to resubmit the assignment, receive a zero for the assignment or exam, fail the course, receive an "XF" (see Section 2.5) for the course, and/or be dismissed from school.

 A major goal for students is to learn to communicate effectively through writing.
 The use of ideas researched from other writers and giving proper credit for those ideas are major and sometimes confusing skills.
 Professors offer students help in learning how to identify adequately the sources of information.
 When plagiarism (copying or using the work of other writers without adequate recognition) does occur, the professor may require a resubmission of the assignment, assign an "F" for the assignment and/or course, or the Ethical Conduct Committee may assign an "XF" (see Section 2.5) for the course, and/or be dismissed from school.
-The professor will notify the Vice President of Academic Affairs of the problem.
-The Vice President of Academic Affairs may notified by the Dean of Students for referral to the Ethical Conduct Committee.
+The professor will notify the Assistant Academic Dean of the problem.
+The Assistant Academic Dean may notify the Vice President for Student Development for referral to the Ethical Conduct Committee.